vijaysm/topography-tool/README.md

 # mbda: MOAB remap tool using disk-based averaging algorithm

 The **mbda** tool is designed to efficiently support the generation of atmospheric topography for model grids at ultra-high resolutions, including sub-kilometer and 100-meter scales.
-It addresses the limitations of legacy serial tools by providing a parallelized, scalable solution capable of processing massive datasets (e.g., 250m DEMs with over 13 billion points).
+It addresses the limitations of legacy serial tools by providing a parallelized (OpenMP threads), scalable solution capable of processing massive datasets (e.g., 250m DEMs with over 14 billion points).
 The tool implements a disk-based averaging (“cell_avg”) algorithm that computes true area averages for both mesh-based and point-cloud grids, ensuring accurate and monotonic downsampling without introducing artificial extrema.
 It offers flexible input and output options, supporting various file formats and coordinate conventions, and provides a user-friendly command-line interface for specifying variables, remapping options, and target grid characteristics.
-The **mbda** tool is validated through a comprehensive suite of tests covering all required remap operations, ensuring robust performance across a range of atmospheric modeling workflows.
+The **mbda** tool is being validated through a comprehensive suite of tests covering a range of atmospheric modeling workflows.

 The expectation for **mbda** is that it will significantly improve the speed, memory efficiency, and accuracy of topography remapping compared to previous workflows, enabling practical use on modern high-resolution and RRM grids.
 By supporting disk averaging for point clouds and integrating seamlessly into the broader topography toolchain, **mbda** can eliminate the need for complex, multi-step legacy processes and provides a unified one-stop tool for both field and variance remapping.
 The tool is designed to be extensible for future requirements, with evolving documentation and example workflows to facilitate easy adoption.

+The motivation for the disk averaging algorithm in **mbda** is also to support other climate initial-condition workflows where conservation is not a hard constraint.
+By specifying appropriate "area" factors, the averaging procedure can yield smoother reconstructions of initial condition data from very high-resolution datasets with fast wall-clock times.

 ## Usage